basiralab/Kaggle-BrainNetPrediction-Toolbox/README.md

 # Introduction

-Predicting the evolution of the brain network, also called connectome, by foreseeing changes in the connectivity weights linking pairs of anatomical regions makes it possible to spot connectivity-related neuro- logical disorders in earlier stages and detect the development of potential connectomic anomalies.
+Predicting the evolution of the brain network, also called connectome, by foreseeing changes in the connectivity weights linking pairs of anatomical regions makes it possible to spot connectivity-related neuroogical disorders in earlier stages and detect the development of potential connectomic anomalies.
 Remarkably, such a challenging prediction problem remains least explored in the predictive connectomics literature.
 It is a known fact that machine learning (ML) methods have proven their predictive abilities in a wide variety of computer vision problems.
 However, ML techniques specifically tailored for the prediction of brain connectivity evolution trajectory from a single timepoint are almost absent.

 To fill this gap in the literature, an in-class **Kaggle challenge** is organized where we encouraged the participating teams to experiment with various machine learning methods.
 The 20 competing teams developed their own pipelines to predict the connectivity map at a follow-up timepoint given the connectivity map at an initial timepoint. **The pipelines of the best performing 20 teams are included in this repo which involve a large variety of built-in machine learning methods for data pre-processing, dimensionality reduction and regression.**

 ![BrainNet](Fig1.png)